 What Employee Benefits Is Delta Known For?

 A career at Delta comes with several rewards and exciting benefits.
-According to Glassdoor, the top 3 Delta employee benefits include employee discounts on flights, vacations & paid time off, and a 401(k).
+According to Glassdoor, the top 3 Delta employee benefits include employee discounts on flights, vacations and paid time off and a 401(k).
+Other benefits include:

 - Medical insurance plan including Dental and Vision coverage.